 Mr. LeComte is the Director of GPS anti-jam technology providing a leadership role in all of the RF hardware development, evaluation of RF systems, and systems testing for GPS receivers and GPS Anti-Jam (AJ) solutions.
 As part of his efforts in directing AJ technology at Mayflower, Mr. LeComte has managed several Anti-Jam programs including the Ballistic Trajectory Extended Range Munition II (BTERM) program, the Mayflower Low Elevation Antenna Nuller (M-LEAN) program, the Small Antenna System (SAS) program, Submarine Anti-Jam GPS Enhancement (SAGE), and Multi-Platform Anti-Jam GPS Navigation Antenna (MAGNA) RIF program.
 In addition, Mr. LeComte has provided management support for field testing Mayflower AJ and GPS technologies at White Sands Missile Range (WSMR), Yuma Proving Ground (YPG), Facilities for Antenna and RCS Measurements (FARM) at Naval Air Systems Command (NAVAIR), and Air Force Research Laboratory (AFRL) at Wright-Patterson AFB.
 Previously Mr. LeComte worked at MIT Lincoln Laboratory where he was responsible for optical/RF systems designs for high-speed multi-gigabit 20 GHz terrestrial air-links in which he acted as test director.
 As part of that effort, Mr. LeComte designed a 20 GHz atmospheric propagation simulator utilizing transversal filter techniques to provide repeatable testing of atmospheric equalizers used to counter the effects of depolarization.
 From 1990 to 1995, he designed various RF and photonic antenna nulling systems to counter the effects of broadband signal jamming.
 From 1988 to 1990, he was involved in receiver designs employing phase-locked loop techniques for reception of communication space satellites.
 From 1982 to 1988, Mr. LeComte worked on the design, fabrication, and test of various RF and digital subsystems for EHF communication satellites.
 Mr. LeComte holds a B.S. in Electrical Engineering and an M.S. in Microwave Engineering from the University of Massachusetts at Lowell.

-Mr. Wyeth is the lead principal digital design engineer and manager of the digital design group responsible for the design and development of GPS receivers, Anti-Jam, and navigational technologies.
+Mr. Wyeth serves as the Director of Navigation Products and is the lead digital design engineer responsible for the design and development of GPS receivers, Anti-Jam, and navigational technologies.
 He has experience in all phases of new product development, from the conceptual stages to high volume production release.
 He is proficient in designing complex logic and timing simulations, timing closure, high-speed PCB design, and signal integrity analysis, as well as directing PCB layout, hardware debug, design verification, and testing.
 In the past his work has included high speed design in the field of networking.
 He was a key engineer with Enterasys Networks and Zhone Technologies and was an important contributor to their next generation of standalone, stackable, chassis switch, and core routers employing 10 gig to the desktop and 10 gig to the core.
 His digital designs have included critical board interfaces such as XAUI, SERDES, PCIE, SGMII, QSGMII, DDR3, IEEE1588 / SYNCE, GPON, and Ethernet 10/100/1000 copper / fiber interfaces.
 In his current position at Mayflower, Mr. Wyeth has been involved with the digital development, design, and test of the Submarine Anti-Jam GPS Enhancement (SAGE) and Multi-Platform Anti-Jam GPS Navigation Antenna (MAGNA) programs.
 He has implemented the DDR3, high speed serial I/O, and power supply designs of the board and managed the signal integrity work.
 A recent project has been the High-Integrity P(Y) Code Receiver (HIPR) design which features (2) SAASM receivers and is based upon the GRAM-S standard.
 Mr. Wyeth holds a B.S. in Electrical Engineering from the University of Massachusetts at Lowell.

 Mr Egan joined Mayflower in 2016 to lead our Manufacturing operations.
 Mr. Egan has 25 years of manufacturing experience in the electronic manufacturing industry.
 Mr. Egan previously served as the Business Development and General Manager of Polaris, a commercial manufacturing division of Lockheed Martin, from 2002 to 2016.
 Prior to Polaris Mr. Egan also served as CEO of CTI a privately held contract manufacturing company from 2000 to 2002.
 Prior to that Mr. Egan held the VP and Director position of Business Development of ACT manufacturing a publicly held global contract manufacturing company in Hudson MA. from 1993 to 2000